Maurizio Massari

 Maurizio Massari is an Italian diplomat and the current Permanent Representative of Italy to the United Nations in New York, a position he has held since 19 July 2021, succeeding Mariangela Zappia.

 Early life and education

 Massari was born in Naples, Italy, in 1959.
 He graduated in 1982 with a degree in Political Science from the University of Naples "L’Orientale", specializing in Eastern European affairs.

 In 1998, he obtained a Fellowship Certificate from the Weatherhead Center for International Affairs at Harvard University in Cambridge, Massachusetts.

 He later earned a Master’s Degree in International Public Policy from the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, D.C., in 2001.
 An excerpt from his thesis was published in The International Spectator under the title “US Foreign Policy Decision‐Making during the Clinton Administration.”

-He is fluent in Italian, English, and French; he has a good command of Russian and a basic knowledge of German.
+He is fluent in Italian, English, and French; he is intermediate at Russian, and has a basic knowledge of German.